 In October 2012, the Company entered into a shared services agreement with NantWorks that provides for ongoing services from NantWorks in areas such as public relations, information technology and cloud services, human resources and administration management, finance and risk management, environmental health and safety, sales and marketing services, facilities, procurement and travel, and corporate development and strategy (the "Shared Services Agreement").
 The Company is billed quarterly for such services at cost, without mark-up or profit for NantWorks, but including reasonable allocations of employee benefits, facilities and other direct or fairly allocated indirect costs that relate to the associates providing the services.
 NantHealth also bills NantWorks and affiliates for services such as information technology and cloud services, finance and risk management, and facilities management, on the same basis.
-During the three months ended March 31, 2022, the Company recognized \$594 of income from selling, general and administrative expenses for services provided by the Company to NantWorks and affiliates, net of services provided to NantWorks and affiliates.
-During the three months ended March 31, 2021, the Company incurred \$106 of expenses recognized in selling, general and administrative expenses for services provided to the Company by NantWorks and affiliates, net of services provided to NantWorks and affiliates, net of services provided to NantWorks and affiliates.
+During the three and six months ended June 30, 2022, the Company incurred \$387 and \$152, respectively, from selling, general and administrative expenses for services provided to the Company by NantWorks and affiliates, net of services provided to NantWorks and affiliates by the Company.
+During the three and six months ended June 30, 2021, the Company incurred \$201 and \$307, respectively, from selling, general and administrative expenses for services provided to the Company by NantWorks and affiliates, net of services provided to NantWorks and affiliates by the Company.